darumatic/apigee-cli/README.rst

 This is not an officially supported Google product, and is not affiliated with Apigee or Google in any way.

-This is a user-friendly command-line interface to the Apigee Management API providing features that automate steps that are too cumbersome to perform manually or are non-existent in existing tools such as multi-factor authentication (MFA) and single sign-on (SSO)/SAML.
+Apigee CLI is a user-friendly command-line interface to the Apigee Management API providing features that automate steps that are too cumbersome to perform manually or are non-existent in existing tools such as multi-factor authentication (MFA) and single sign-on (SSO)/SAML.

-This tool was made with certain clients in mind, and is intended for general administrative use from your shell, as a package for developers, and to support automation for common development tasks, such as test automation or Continuous Integration/Continuous Deployment (CI/CD).
+It is intended for general administrative use from your shell, as a package for developers, and to support automation for common development tasks, such as test automation or Continuous Integration/Continuous Deployment (CI/CD).

+Please note that this CLI is still highly experimental and may change significantly based on client needs.

 .. code-block:: text